-- Name of the Applicant (County Department, City Department, School District, Nonprofit Nongovernmental Organization, or eligible Tribe); - A brief statement indicating the Applicant's intent to submit a Proposal; - Applicant representative's name and contact information the email subject line as "Title II Letter of Intent to Apply" and email the letter to: ji_grants@bscc.ca.gov
+- Name of the Applicant (Nonprofit Nongovernmental Organization, or eligible Tribe); - A brief statement indicating the Applicant's intent to submit a Proposal; - Applicant representative's name and contact information

 Failure to submit a Letter of Intent to Apply is not grounds for disqualification.
 Prospective Applicants that submit a Letter of Intent and decide later not to apply will not be penalized.
-Please email your non-binding Letter of Intent to Apply by July 15, 2022.
-Please identify
+Please email your non-binding Letter of Intent to Apply by May 5, 2023.
+Please identify the email subject line as "Title II Letter of Intent to Apply" and email the letter to: ij grants@bscc.ca.gov